davidemarchesi/High_Level_Waste_Management/README.md

 to catalogue and analyse the ones for which are needed long term disposal facilities.

 ### Shielding and Dose Assessment
-Numerical and modellistic study of the different types of materials and designs needed to shield radiations from the internal wastes in order to respect the law-imposed limits of values of dose from the *radioprotectional* point of view.
-Observation on the radiation propagation from the radioprotectional, economical and managerial point of view.
+Numerical and modellistic study, with Cern's FLUKA software for Montecarlo simulations, of different types of materials and designs needed to shield radiations from the internal wastes in order to respect the law-imposed limits of values of dose from the *radiation protection* point of view.
+Focus on the new Ceramic Waste concepts, in particular over two types of matrices : Sodium-Zirconium (for Cs137 and Sr90 disposal), Muratite (for Transuranic elements disposal, in our case is taken in consideration Np237).

-### Experimental Spectrometry Approach
+### Conclusions
-If the time and the university will allow us, it's possible to do an experimental characterization of a simplified model of High Level Waste canister (a barrell with a radioactive source inside) with high resolution **Gamma Spectroscopy**.
+Considerations about the simulations, from the physical, radiation protection, and managerial point of view.
+Pro and Cons of the partitioning process and of the use of Ceramic Waste matrices in the disposal of the HLW.